raed-github/spring-cloud-examples/spring-cloud-distributed-logging/README.md

 ---

-You and build and run the project using maven
+You can build and run the project using maven

 ##### Maven